Realizing trees of configurations in thin sets: Introduction

+Eswarathasan and the second and third listed authors proved in \cite{EIT11} that if $\phi$ satisfies the non-vanishing Monge-Amp\`ere determinant condition, on the set $\{(x,y): \phi(x,y)=t \}$, and if $E \subset {\Bbb R}^d$, $d \ge 2$, is a compact set with $\hd(E)>\frac{d+1}{2}$, then the Lebesgue measure of $\Delta_{\phi}(E)$ is positive.
 A particularly compelling case arises when $E$ is a subset of a compact Riemannian manifold without boundary or conjugate points and $\phi$ is the induced distance function.
-The second listed author, Liu and Xi (\cite{ILX2020}) proved that if $E$, a subset of a compact two-dimensional Riemannian manifold $M$ without boundary, has Hausdorff dimension $>\frac{5}{4}$, and $\phi$ is a Riemannian metric on $M$, then the Lebesgue measure of $\Delta_{\phi}(E)$ is positive, matching the exponent obtained in the Euclidean case (\cite{GIOW20}).
+The second listed author, Liu and Xi proved in two dimensions (\cite{ILX2020}) that if $\hd(E)>5/4$ then the Lebesgue measure of $\Delta_{\phi}(E)$ is positive, matching the exponent obtained in the Euclidean case of \cite{GIOW20}.

 .125in